parismollo/Beisa/README.md

 ```

 Resources:
-* Course from Alura: Builing a regression model with numpy
+* Course from Alura: Building a regression model with numpy
 * ML glossary
 * 3blue1brown